-When Jasper, a beloved Incline local bear was accidentally killed in May 2017, while playing with her cubs, a distraught community responded with an emotional memorial service, that turned into a strategy meeting of what more could be done to remind people that Tahoe bears are not harmful … they are hungry!
+‘Jasper’, a beloved Incline local bear was accidentally killed in May 2017, while playing with her cubs.
+A distraught community who knew and loved this bear, responded with a memorial service that turned into a strategy meeting of more ways to help people understand that Tahoe bears are not harmful … they are just hungry!

-David Colley, local incline resident, fabricated an artistic Wildlife Corridor Sign to give to Ann Bryant, founder of the Tahoe Bear League at Jasper’s memorial.
+David Colley, local incline resident, fabricated an artistic Wildlife Corridor Sign he gifted Ann Bryant, founder of the Tahoe Bear League, at Jasper’s memorial.
 Public response ignited an idea for how these signs might re-frame public reaction from “What are bears doing in my yard??” to… “How can I ensure the well being of my family and native wildlife, now that I realize we share Habitat?”